Days of MRJ regional jet delays are over, manufacturer says

-FARNBOROUGH, England (Reuters) - Mitsubishi Aircraft Corporation says the days of delays to its MRJ regional jet are behind it, with flight displays at the Farnborough Airshow marking a turning point for the plane.
+FARNBOROUGH, England, July 18 (Reuters) - Mitsubishi Aircraft Corporation says the days of delays to its MRJ regional jet are behind it, with flight displays at the Farnborough Airshow marking a turning point for the plane.

 The aircraft, Japan’s first passenger plane since the 1960s, was back in the air on Wednesday after management kept it on the ground the previous day following a prang with a tow vehicle.

-The program has been delayed by several years, with first customer ANA (9202.T) now expecting the 90-seater plane in 2020, rather than 2013 as originally envisaged, and there are concerns the delays have hampered the jet’s prospects.
+The programme has been delayed by several years, with first customer ANA now expecting the 90-seater plane in 2020, rather than 2013 as originally envisaged, and there are concerns the delays have hampered the jet’s prospects.

 “This is the turning point, demonstrating our aircraft,” chief development officer Alex Bellamy told Reuters.